sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 matches the predictions arising from Random Matrix Theory, and provides excellent confirmation of the RMT models for $L$-functions.

+    Besides the three researchers just discussed, we are very fortunate to have as participants some of the pioneers who have developed probabilistic models for
+$L$-functions, including Roger Heath-Brown, David Farmer, Jon Keating, Francesco Mezzadri, Michael Rubinstein, Peter Sarnak, and Nina Snaith.

     \item Several of our rsearchers are examining statistics for curves over finite fields.
 The zeros of the zeta function are the inverses of the eigenvalues of the Frobenius endomorphism.
 The work of Katz and Sarnak